 Tufts is a student-centered research university, which means that we like to dig into our passions deeply and figure things out for ourselves—whether that involves using silk to regenerate tissue or spending a fully-funded summer exploring the political implications of Shakespeare's plays through the Summer Scholars program.
 Students and professors come together, across disciplines, to ask questions and create meaning.

 All undergraduate programs at Tufts are offered by the School of Arts and Sciences, the School of Engineering, and the School of the Museum of Fine Arts (SMFA) at Tufts.
-The School of Arts and Sciences and the School of Engineering, with approximately 5,400 students, share the Medford/Somerville campus just north of Boston.
-The SMFA at Tufts, with about 400 students, is located on our Fenway campus, right next door to the Museum of Fine Arts in downtown Boston.
+The School of Arts and Sciences and the School of Engineering share the Medford/Somerville campus just north of Boston.
+SMFA at Tufts is on the Fenway campus, right next door to the Museum of Fine Arts in downtown Boston.
+There are approximately 6,600 undergraduates studying at Tufts.
 The breadth of academic opportunities at Tufts allows students to not only take classes outside of their major, but outside of their school.
-They can even double major across the School of Arts and Sciences and the School of Engineering, or pursue a Combined Degree between SMFA at Tufts and the School of Arts and Sciences.
+This interdisciplinary freedom leads to a vibrant intellectual and social community shared between the three schools.
+Students can even double major across the School of Arts and Sciences and the School of Engineering, add a minor from another school, or pursue a Combined Degree between SMFA at Tufts and the School of Arts and Sciences.

 An Interdisciplinary Education